 List B consists of methods and techniques of historical scholarship such as papyrology, numismatics and epigraphy.
-It is also possible to offer many options available in the MSt in Classical Archaeology or in Greek and/or Latin Languages and Literature.
+It is also possible to offer one of the many options available in the MSt in Classical Archaeology or in Greek and/or Latin Languages and Literature.
 There is also a clause allowing candidates to offer 'any other subject approved by the Graduate Studies Committee for Ancient History.'

-List C consists of 28 specified historical topics.
-Many of these overlap with options available in the Final Honour School of Literae Humaniores, which means that University lectures are available for most of the options in most years.
+List C consists of a choice of specified historical topics.
+Many of these overlap with options available in the Final Honour School of Literae Humaniores (Classics), which means that University lectures are available for most of these options in most years.
 The methods of teaching and examination are, however, quite distinct from the undergraduate degree, and the level at which you are expected to address problems of evidence and historical interpretation is also comparably higher.